mah-sam/zotero-ai-note-taker/README.md

     python note_taker.py
     ```

-3.  **Enter Settings:** On the first launch, the application will detect that it hasn't been configured and will automatically open the **Settings** dialog (if it didn't, go to File -> Settings.
+3.  **Enter Settings:** On the first launch, the application will detect that it hasn't been configured and will automatically open the **Settings** dialog (if it didn't, go to File -> Settings).
     *   Paste your **Zotero Library ID**, **Zotero API Key**, and **Gemini API Key** into the appropriate fields.
     *   (Optional) Review and edit the Gemini System Prompt to fit your needs.
+We suggest you to insert a prompt that allows the summarizer to create organized and relevant notes to your main research, not just a general summary.
     *   Click **Save**.

 4.  **Restart the App:** A restart is required after the initial setup.
 Close the application and run `python note_taker.py` again.
 It will now connect successfully to Zotero.